-Testestrone is a steroid hormone secreted in both males and females.
+Testosterone is a steroid hormone secreted in both males and females.
 High levels are associated with assertiveness.
 Cortisol is a steroid hormone produced in the adrenal cortex.
-High levels of this hormone are associated with stress: it helps the body prepare for “fight or flight.”
+High levels of this hormone are associated with stress: It helps the body prepare for "fight or flight."

-In other words, high testosterone/low cortisol levels in the blood are associated with Calm/Assertive behavior.
+In other words, high testosterone and low cortisol levels in the blood are associated with calm and assertive behavior.

-The body’s feedback loops that run in many directions.
-Their research demonstrates that it is possible to manipulate hormonal levels by posing the muscles of the body.
+The body's feedback loops run in many directions.
+The research demonstrates that it is possible to manipulate hormonal levels by posing the muscles of the body.
 The muscles trigger the brain to produce the desired hormones.

 Maintaining this position for two minutes can increase testosterone production and reduce cortisol levels.
-In other words, the calm and assertive leader can be manipulated by your muscles acting on the brain.
+In other words, the calm and assertive leadership qualities can be manipulated by your muscles, acting on the brain.

 When making a sales call, I generally arrive 15-20 minutes before the scheduled appointment.
 I am parked in my car and use the extra time to check emails.
 I realized that I was spending 15 minutes sitting in a "small" posture that would trigger cortisol secretion and reduce testosterone.